adilaghayev/SWE573/Tasks.md

  UML sequence diagram of a registration page
  - 1 h
  - Draw a UML sequence diagram of the registration page.

+Create the environment
+- 3 h
+- Configure Django and PostgreSQL DB for the project